-The Refuse To Be A Victim® seminar covers topics that pertain to both men and women.
+The Refuse To Be A Victim® seminar covers topics that can pertain to anyone.
 The information covered is appropriate for young adults to senior citizens.
-In addition, the Refuse To Be A Victim® program materials also include a special teaching module for parents which discusses tips for children ages pre-school to college.
-Women-only seminars are also available.
+The program materials also include a special teaching module for parents, which discusses tips for children ages pre-school to high school.
+Women-only and college seminars are also available.

 Is there a fee to attend a seminar, and what does it cover?

-Seminar fees range in price, and are set by each individual instructor.
-The fees cover instructor time, and all materials distributed to seminar attendees, such as the Refuse To Be A Victim® Student's Handbook.
+Seminar fees range in price and are set by each individual instructor.
+The fees cover instructor time, and all materials distributed to seminar attendees, such as the Refuse To Be A Victim® Student Handbook.

 How can I contact an instructor to conduct a seminar in my community?

 Refuse To Be A Victim® staff maintains referral lists of certified instructors by state.
 If you would like to find an instructor near you, please contact the Refuse To Be A Victim® staff at at 800-861-1166 or [email protected].